Yes, we do! You can reach us Monday to Friday, between 9:15-17:15 Central European Time on either:

-Unfortunately the exportation and importation of just one medicine from one country to another can be quite a complex process.
-It can also be difficult for patients and doctors to find a wholesaler who will deliver a medicine for just one patient.
-TheSocialMedwork was founded to meet this need!
+Unfortunately, the exportation and importation of just one medicine from one country to another can be quite a complex process.
+TheSocialMedwork was founded to meet this need.

 The prescription should include: